Carmen Electra (album)

-Carmen Electra is the debut studio album by American entertainer Carmen Electra, released in 1993.
+Carmen Electra is the only studio album by American actress/singer Carmen Electra, released in 1993 under American singer Prince's label Paisley Park.

 Background

 The album was a project designed by Prince to promote Electra, his latest protégée at the time, as a sexy female rapper.
-The album features music written by Prince with some input by band member Levi Seacer, Jr. Lyrics were provided by Prince, along with Seacer, The New Power Generation rapper Tony M. and female rapper Monie Love.
+After Electra didn't make the cut for an all girl group under the same label, Prince contacted Electra and stated that Electra should be her own separate artist.
+Prince also gave Electra her stage name with the production of the album, after an unreleased song he produced for her called Carmen On Top, stating that she shouldn't go by her birth name Tara and instead have a new identity under the name "Carmen" and added "Electra" due to her "electrifying" dance moves.
+The album features music written by Prince with some input by band member Levi Seacer Jr. Lyrics were provided by Prince, along with Seacer, The New Power Generation rapper Tony M. and female rapper Monie Love.

 Reception

 Three singles were released from the album: "Go-Go Dancer", "Everybody Get on Up", and "Fantasia Erotica".
 The album was not well received and effectively ended Electra's recording career.
 In interviews, she has pointed out that during the time of the album's release, Prince was having problems with his label, which could have contributed to its failure.